sylvesterh/dndinfo/README.md

 Dndinfo is a single-page application to help beginners who are starting off their characters in Dungeon & Dragons.

 ## About
-Dndinfo acts like an easy to navigate wikipedia for new players to find out how they would want to define their character.
+Dndinfo acts like an easy-to-navigate wikipedia for new players to find out how they would want to define their characters.
 The players are able to use this appication to retrieve their character information whenever they return to the same game.

 ## Technologies